Purdue-FYE/engr-13100-2026-fall/source/quizzes/Excel Question Banks/Probability & Uncertainty/Relative Probability/Traffic-Intersection-solution.md

 Sample rubric:
 - [ ] Correct/incorrect

 ## c) Your supervisor asks you how many hours in a 24-hour period the light is yellow.
-How would you answer?
+In one to two sentences, briefly explain how you would answer?

 ### sample solution:
 $$